Memorable Manitobans: William Friesen (1904-1984)

 Educator, school inspector.

-Born at Altona, Manitoba on 19 March 1904, he was educated in Manitoba and Saskatchewan, graduating in Arts and Education from the University of Manitoba in 1925.
-He spent the next 13 years teaching in rural schools, then taught at Winkler Collegiate for eight years.
-He was then Principal at Steinbach Collegiate and Lowe Farm High School.
+Born at Altona on 19 March 1904, he was educated in Manitoba and Saskatchewan, graduating in Arts and Education from the University of Manitoba in 1925.
+He spent the next 13 years teaching in rural schools, then taught at Winkler Collegiate (1941-1944), after which he was Principal at Steinbach Collegiate (1944-1946) and Lowe Farm High School (1946-1949).

-He died at his Winnipeg home on 5 July 1984 and was buried in Morden Cemetery.
+He died at his Winnipeg home on 5 July 1984 and was buried in the Morden Cemetery.